Non-Deterministic Functions as Non-Deterministic Processes (Extended Version): λ^↯_⊕ : A λ -calculus with Non-Determinism and Failure

-We define the syntax and reduction semantics of \lamrfail, our new resource calculus with non-determinism and failure.
-We then equip it non-idempotent session types, and establish the subject reduction property for well-typed and well-formed expressions (Theorems~\ref{t:app_lamrsr} and \ref{t:app_lamrfailsr}, respectively).
+We define the syntax and reduction semantics of \lamrfail, our new resource calculus with non-determinism and failure. \revd{B4}{We then equip it with} non-idempotent session types, and establish the subject reduction property for well-typed and well-formed expressions (Theorems~\ref{t:app_lamrsr} and \ref{t:app_lamrfailsr}, respectively). \revt{}{We also consider the subject expansion property, which holds for well-typed expressions (Theorem~\ref{t:app_lamrexp}) but not for well-formed ones (Theorem~\ref{t:app_lamrfailse}).}